istiak769/BAT-RM-A-Boundary-Aware-Transformer-with-Region-Aware-Multi-Directional-Mamba-for-Clinically-Deploy/README.md

 ## 📌 Overview

-Cervical cancer is a leading cause of cancer death in women worldwide, with over 85% of cases occurring in low- and middle-income countries where oncologist shortages create radiotherapy planning backlogs of up to three days.
+Cervical cancer is the fourth leading cause of cancer death in women worldwide, with over 85% of cases occurring in low- and middle-income countries where oncologist shortages create radiotherapy planning backlogs of up to three days.
 BAT-RM is a **clinically deployed** end-to-end auto-contouring system for cervical cancer radiotherapy planning.

 ### Key Highlights